CBI busts network involved in trafficking Indians to Russia-Ukraine war zone | Law-Order

 - India

-The Central Bureau of Investigation has busted a major human trafficking network that took Indians to the Russia-Ukraine war zone in the garb of providing jobs abroad, officials said on Thursday.
+The Central Bureau of Investigation on Thursday busted a major human trafficking network that took Indian youngsters to the Russia-Ukraine war zone in the garb of providing them jobs abroad, officials said.

-The agency is conducting searches at over 10 locations in seven cities, they said.
+They said the agency has found 35 instances in which youngsters were taken to Russia after being lured with false promises of high-paying jobs via social media channels and local contacts and agents.

+In a statement here, a CBI spokesperson said the trafficked Indian nationals were trained in combat roles and deployed across front bases in the Russia-Ukraine war zone against their wishes, putting their lives in danger.

-The officials said the agency has registered an FIR against various visa consultancy firms and agents.
+The federal agency has registered an FIR against some visa consultancy firms and agents.
+It was followed by searches in 13 locations across Delhi, Thiruvananthapuram, Mumbai, Ambala, Chandigarh, Madurai and Chennai.

-Several individuals have been detained during the search and Rs 50 lakh has been seized, they added.
+''The human trafficking network of these agents is spread over several states across the country and they are operating in an organised manner,'' the spokesperson said.

+The central probe agency has booked 24x7 RAS Overseas Foundation in Delhi and its director Suyash Mukut, O S D Bros Travels & Visa Services Pvt Ltd in Mumbai and its director Rakesh Pandey, Adventure Visa Services Pvt Ltd in Chandigarh and its director Manjeet Singh, and Baba Vlogs Overseas Recruitment Solutions Pvt Ltd in Dubai and its director Faisal Abdul Mutalib Khan alias Baba.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)